 - The requirement to provide Voter Identification (ID) to vote at reserved elections.
-This will require the production and distribution of Voter ID cards by the ERO where electors do not hold relevant approved documents, with effect from December 2022. - Absent Voters on the UK Parliamentary Register will be required to reapply for their absent votes every three years. - The extension of the overseas voting franchise by removal of the existing 15 year limit on overseas electors' right to vote in UK Parliamentary elections.
+This will require the production and distribution of Voter ID cards by the ERO where electors do not hold relevant approved documents.
+This service launched in January, although there are currently no polls in Scotland where Voter ID is required yet.
+That will follow later this year, and will be fully in place by October. - Absent Voters on the UK Parliamentary Register will be required to reapply for their absent votes every three years.
+Alongside this, the ability to apply for an absent vote using an online service will be launched, although this will only apply to UK Parliamentary Registers. - The extension of the overseas voting franchise by removal of the existing 15 year limit on overseas electors' right to vote in UK Parliamentary elections.